Understanding the various surgical approaches to the most common form of kidney cancer

 Laparoscopy has also been successfully combined with two other surgical techniques, called cryosurgery and radiofrequency ablation (RFA), to destroy small kidney tumors in select patients.
 Cryosurgery, or cryoablation, uses freezing temperatures (achieved by using liquid nitrogen or carbon dioxide) to destroy diseased tissue.
 RFA destroys tumors with thermal energy (heat).
 In selected patients, these procedures can also be done by passing tiny probes directly through the skin into the tumor under x-ray guidance, without an incision.

 All of these laparoscopic procedures hold much promise but may not be suitable for all patients.
-The long-term safety and results of these techniques remains to be determined.
+The long-term safety and results of these techniques remain to be determined.
 Ask your doctor what surgical technique is best for your particular case.

 The Role of Nephrectomy in Advanced Disease